-Across all of our clients, top organic listings tend to generate the most clicks and the most gross conversions, but Paid Search visitors tend to convert at a higher percentage and when managed correctly, the cost per lead and sale is often lower with PPC – unless the client has always enjoyed top organic listings – that is, they didn’t have to do any work to be listed at the top of Google.
+Across all of our clients, top organic listings tend to generate the most clicks and the most gross conversions, but paid search visitors tend to convert at a higher percentage.
+When managed correctly, the cost per lead and sale is often lower with PPC—unless the client has always enjoyed top organic listings—that is, they didn’t have to do any work to be listed at the top of Google.
 You find this in certain types of businesses where one business has been around forever or has very little competition in the market they serve.

 A Search Engine Marketing (SEM) Tip for Maryland (MD) Business Owners

 Instead of looking at a search results page in terms of paid ads OR organic listings, start thinking of the page as a piece of virtual real estate.
 Think of the page as if it were a virtual Monopoly board.
 The more listings (properties) you have, the more visitors, leads, and sales you’ll receive!
 The most effective search engine marketing strategies combine BOTH paid search and search engine optimization (SEO) activities.